ethyca/fides/docs/fides/docs/fides_resources.md

 ## Policies

-Policies group together sets of privacy rules into a single object.
-These are the objects that systems and registries will be evaluated against.
+Policies group together sets of privacy rules into a single resource.
+These are the resources that systems and registries will be evaluated against.

 === "Example Manifest"